8 Interesting Facts About India

 India’s diverse terrain is what gives this country its spectacular desert destinations.
 But what an amazing fact that we have the largest salt desert, no?

-If these interesting facts about India have sparked a new-found love for the country, it’s time to get exploring.
+If these interesting facts about India have sparked a new-found love for the country, it’s time to explore.
 You can travel around the country and view some of the most famous Shiva temples, the oldest Ganesh temples, and even check out the most historic caves in India

 Photo: Shutterstock